 When each party practices good listening skills during mediation, settlement discussions stay on track.
 It can benefit you to empathize with your ex, even if you don’t agree with certain statements or requests.
 You may find they become more cooperative when they feel “heard” by you.
 Practice these communication skills ahead of time so they’re second nature during mediation.

-4. Don’t forget about self-care:
+4. Don’t forget about self-care.

 It can be daunting to negotiate a complex financial contract or to fight for what you think is best for your kids while ending one of the most important relationships you’ve ever had.
 That’s what meditation is.
-The process requires a steep learning curve, especially if you have complicated financial issues, and all sorts of emotions may surface: anger, sorrow, relief, fear, disappointment.
+The process requires a steep learning curve, especially if you have complicated financial issues, and all sorts of emotions may surface: anger, sorrow, relief, fear, and disappointment.
 Good or bad, emotions are exhausting.

 Give yourself a serious break.
 That may sound difficult considering all of life’s obligations, but it is possible.
 Meditate for a few minutes.
 Watch a comedy and laugh your a$$ off.
 Don’t be so hard on yourself.
 Maybe you forgot who you are, and now you’re rebuilding yourself.
 If so, welcome back.
 To get started on your self-care plan, consider downloading our worksheet.
 It’s free (hooray) and was developed in partnership with therapist and wellness consultant Annie Wright.